camspiers/snap/README.md

 - Yielding a lua `table` of strings
 - Yielding `nil` to exit
 - Using `snap.io.spawn` iterate over the data of a process
-- Using `snap.yield` to run slow-mode nvim functions
+- Using `snap.sync` to run slow-mode nvim functions
 - Using `snap.consume` to consume another producer
 - Using the `request.filter` value
 - Using the `request.cancel` signal to kill processes